ConorHaining/ConorHaining.github.io/_posts/2020-10-26-simulating-the-industry.md

 ---
 layout: post
-title: Attempting to simulate the software industry for student
+title: Attempting to simulate the software industry for students
 header-image: /images/video-calls.jpg
 header-alt: An irrelevant stock image showing a load of video calls
 category: Tech